 A stalwart English golfer who carved out a solid, winning career on the European Tour during its competitive rise in the 1980s.

-Howard Clark represented the dependable core of European golf during an era when the continent's tour began to rival America's.
-Turning professional in 1974, the Yorkshireman was a consistent presence, known for his elegant swing and unflappable demeanor.
-His peak came in the mid-1980s, a period where he claimed the majority of his eleven European Tour titles.
-While a major championship victory eluded him, he contended seriously, most notably finishing tied for second at the 1995 Open Championship at St. Andrews.
-Clark was a regular and valued member of European Ryder Cup teams, contributing to victories in 1989 and 1995, where his steady partnership with Mark James proved crucial.
-After his playing days, he transitioned smoothly into commentary, his thoughtful analysis reflecting the same measured approach he displayed on the fairways.
+Howard Clark won eleven European Tour titles, with his peak in the mid-1980s.
+The English golfer from Yorkshire turned professional in 1974 and became a consistent presence on the tour as Europe's circuit began to rival America's.
+He played with an elegant swing and unflappable demeanor.
+A major championship victory eluded him, but he finished tied for second at the 1995 Open Championship at St. Andrews.
+Clark contributed to European Ryder Cup victories in 1989 and 1995, forming a steady partnership with Mark James.
+After his playing days, he transitioned into commentary, his thoughtful analysis reflecting the same measured approach he displayed on the fairways.

 1946–1964